AlexBartles/AlexBartles/README.md

 😄 Pronouns: He/Him.

-⚡ Fun fact: I am new to Java but im already very deep into rewriting the client that will be free!
+⚡ Fun fact: I am new to Java but I'm already very deep into rewriting the client that will be free!

 <!--
 **AlexBartles/AlexBartles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.